 What Does Chardonnay Taste Like?

-The variety, and the wine made from it, differ greatly depending on where it is grown and the winemaker’s exacting standards.
+The variety, the varietal wine and the wine made from it, differ greatly depending on where it is grown and the winemaker’s exacting standards.
 The article below explores what chardonnay tastes like and why.
-The two main Chardonnay variations are crisp, chalky citrus fruit flavored and buttery round tropical fruit flavored wine.
+The two main variations are crisp, chalky citrus fruit flavored unoaked chardonnay and buttery round tropical fruit flavored Chardonnay.
 Sometimes the latter variety is combined with oak notes.

 Chardonnay is a hybrid of the Douais Blanc and Pinot grape.
 It`s among the top 5 grapes based on the prevalence of the grape.
 In Austria Chardonnay is sometimes called Morillon.
 Chardonnay grapes yield chardonnay wines as well as a number of sparkling wines.
-It`s the most important grape for the manufacture of champagne.
-The character of the wines varies greatly depending on the soil and climate where the grapes grow as well as the winemaker’s exacting standards.
+It`s the most important grape for the manufacture of champagne next to Pinot Noir.
+The character of the wines produce chardonnay varies greatly depending on the soil and climate where the grapes grow as well as the winemaker’s exacting standards.

 In the 1990s wine markets were flooded with oaked chardonnay which did not do justice to the grape.
-Nowadays chardonnay wines which elaborate the fine, slightly acidic and fruity characteristics are common.
+Nowadays chardonnay wines which elaborate the fine, slightly acidic, lemon zest and fruity characteristics are common.
 You can still find a large number of oaked Chardonnay wines with a very fine balance between the wood aroma and fruity acidity.

 The most expensive Chardonnay wines come from Burgundy in France.
 It`s the second most important grape next to Pinot Noir in Burgundy.
 Regarding price the rest of the world is still catching up to the Chardonnay wines from Burgundy.
 Looking at the quality, wine makers from all over the world are catching up to the high quality of Burgundy Chardonnays.